top of page

 _________________________

 "America is the continent of the West, and as such represents the Body and its five senses, especially sex....
 Historically, America, the birthplace of Orc (Revolution), represents the Liberty of the Body."
 (S. Foster Damon, A Blake Dictionary) This must be why Leonard Cohen sings that when "democracy" comes to the USA, it will come in "amorous array."
-So, again, the GS longs for "Romantic Total Revolution," which is essentially an eroto-political revolution.
+This is in line with Walt Whitman blending democracy and love (eros).
+Thus, "Romantic Total Revolution" can be considered an eroto-political revolution.

 MHH pl.25 (Blake).jpg